 Internship Opportunities Available

-Spectrum Institute is offering internship opportunities for undergraduate, graduate, and law students for the winter semester (Jan.
+Spectrum Institute is offering internship opportunities for students for the spring semester (Jan.
 2022) and for summer (June 2022).
 Spring internships are for social media promotion.
 Summer internships are for students majoring in law, journalism, history, and filmmaking.
 We will cooperate with the student and the university to assist the student to obtain academic credit for the unpaid internship.
 Students may also apply for a volunteer position without academic credit.

 Thomas F. Coleman